DanielRitter96/DanielRitter96.github.io/src/chapter_1.md

 ------->

 ## Guidelines for entity extraction
-As already described above, the task is to mark the entities in both the text and the image at the same time.
+As already described [above](#task), the task is to mark the entities in both the text and the image at the same time.
 The entities that are marked in the image have to be present in the description as well.
-The first image shows an example with the tool label-studio.
+The first image shows an example with the tool _label-studio_.
 The steps to follow are described below.
 The example images here are fully annotated once, therefore they might already have the relations annotated.
-For this "Entities" section, please focus only on the boxes itself.
+For this "entities" section, please focus only on the boxes itself.

 ### Annotating the text
 The text is annotated together with the image using the same tool.
-The only information needed are the entities.
+The only information needed are the entities, which means that there is no need to draw relations within the description.
 Since the descriptions are generally less information rich, there are less annotations which makes it the easier part.

 #### Assigning the span
 For the textual annotations, drawing the spans is trivial, just mark the whole word and nothing but the word.
 That means no whitepaces or any form of punctuation words.
-The only exceaption is if the entity cosists of multiple words, e.g. in event entities or entities like _iron brigde_.
+The only exception is if the entity consists of multiple words, e.g. in event entities or entities like _iron brigde_.
-The left part of the figure in [task definitions](#relation-extraction) shows an example.
-There is only one field to choos from called _entity_.
+The left part of the figure in [task definitions](#example) shows an example.
+There is only one field to choose from called _entity_.
 The other field called _relation_ is only to take notes and will be ignored.

 Note that the annotation of the id at the beginning of each description is not required.
 Those ids are not part of the actual descriptions.